vhub-team/native-db/functions/0x5E3CF89C6BCCA67D.md

 # CAM::CREATE_CAMERA

 ## Summary
-Create a camera of a given name.
+Create a camera of a given name

 ## Parameters
 * **CAMERA_TYPE** camera = 26379945